 prolapse describes a situation in which the uterus falls so far down that some

 Women who have a minor uterine prolapse may not have any symptoms.
 Moderate

-- vaginal bleeding or increased discharge
+- vaginal bleeding

 - problems with sexual intercourse

-- pulling or heavy feeling in pelvis
+- a pulling or heavy feeling in the pelvis

 - recurrent bladder infections